-So how do we pause, unravel, and start anew when the irritation train keeps picking up speed?
+So how do we pause, unravel, and start anew when irritation continues to wind us up?

 Our Savior friend from 2,000 ago managed to get my attention through His still small voice despite the roar of frustration filling up my mind space.
 He suggested a four-step Holy venting to help quiet the irritating voices in our head:

 V – vow to jump off the agitation train